Safe at School

-We did this by bringing together Chinese and International colleagues to work on the development of this framework, continually checking with Chinese parents, staff and students as to the effectiveness of what we were developing – a framework to ensure that every member of our Dehong community understands their role in keeping our students safe from any physical or emotional harm.
+We did this by bringing together Chinese and foreign colleagues to work on the development of this framework, continually checking with Chinese parents, staff and students as to the effectiveness of what we were developing – a framework to ensure that every member of our Dehong community understands their role in keeping our students safe from any physical or emotional harm.

 Dehong Safe at School 7 basic principles

 These principles form the basis of the Framework and all associated polices.
 One of the key documents is the Dehong Safe at School Code of Conduct which is signed by all adults working or volunteering with students in our schools.

 How do we embed our Dehong Safe at School approach?

 We created a set of 8 Safe at School Core Competencies that all staff working in the school have to attain.